 It's taking Americans much longer in life to buy their first home

-The typical age to buy a first home has jumped to 36 years old, the oldest ever for first-time homebuyers and a sign that high housing costs and mortgage rates are pushing homeownership out of reach for younger Americans.
+The typical age to buy a first home has jumped to 36 years old, the oldest ever on record.
+The rising age is a sign that high housing costs and mortgage rates are pushing homeownership out of reach for younger Americans.

 "There's no getting around how tough buying a home can be in today's high-interest rates and high-price housing market," Jacob Channel, senior economist at LendingTree said Tuesday.